Why Do Life Skills Matter in Addiction Recovery?You are here:

 - Learn how to write a resume so you’ll be prepared for seeking employment.

-At Design for Change, We Emphasize the Importance of Life Skills for Recovery
+At Design for Change, We Emphasize the Importance of Life Skills Training for Lasting Recovery

 In addition to life skills training, our clients benefit from a multifaceted program of cognitive-behavioral therapies, holistic therapy, family therapy, counseling, and more.
 Our goal is to help clients heal the physical, mental, and spiritual aspects of addiction so they have the confidence and motivation to maintain a sober lifestyle.